marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-18-spring-boot-k8s.md

-# Separate ClusterRole
+# Configure ClusterRole
-Additional you can also add a separate `ClusterRole` for this create a file `service-account-for-spring-cloud-k8s-access.yaml` and `apply` it.
+Additional you can also create a `ClusterRole` for Spring components let it named `spring-roles`.
+Create a file `service-account-for-spring-cloud-k8s-access.yaml`
 ```yaml
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1